-Our Notice of Privacy Practices describes the privacy practices of SC, MVM, BVM, PVM, AAVM, and KVM.
-Collectively referred to as "we" or "our organizations".
+Our Notice of Privacy Practices describes the privacy practices of SH, MVM, BVM, PVM, AAVM, and KVM.
+Collectively referred to as “we” or “our organizations”.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 We believe your health information is personal.
 We keep records of the care and services that you receive.
 We are committed to keeping your health information private, and we are required by law to respect your confidentiality.

 This Notice applies to all of the health information that identifies you and the care with us.
 This information may consist of paper, digital or electronic records and could also include photographs, videos and other electronic transmissions or recordings that are created during your care and treatment.
 We are legally required to keep your health information private, to notify you of our legal responsibilities and privacy practices that relate to your health information, and to notify you if there is a breach of your unsecured health information.
 We are also legally required to give you this Notice and to follow the terms of the Notice currently in effect.

 1. OUR CAREGIVERS

 All of our contracted or employed physicians and contracted or employed caregivers in the United States follow the terms of this Notice.
 Our doctors and other caregivers who are not employed by SH exchange information about you as a patient with SH employees.
 In connection with the health care that these health care practitioners provide to you outside of SH, they may also give you their own privacy notices that describe their office practices.

 All of these doctors and caregivers may share your health information with each other for reasons of treatment, payment, and health care operations as described below.